Pawsitive Solutions

 • Children (under 12 years of age) should not be allowed to walk a dog without adult supervision

 • Never allow a young child (under 10 years) to feed a dog unsupervised.
-(Some dogs can be very protective over food and a small child can easily be seen as a threat to the dogs food supply This is particularly relevant when the dog is under 2years of age and or a rescue dog that MAY have been hungry in the past.)
+(Some dogs can be very protective over food and a small child can easily be seen as a threat to the dogs food supply.
+This is particularly relevant when the dog is under 2 years of age and or a rescue dog that MAY have been hungry in the past.)

 • Do not allow your child to pull on the dog’s collar to lead it outside –It could snap or bite them